EleutherAI/website/content-blog/year-one.md

 ### Reflections

 Do we even know what EleutherAI is after a year?
-EleutherAI has ment many things to many people.
+EleutherAI has been many things to many people.

 {{<blockquote author="Jason Phang (PhD Student, NYU)">}}
 To my mind, EleutherAI is an AI hacking lab---and one unlike any other.
 In a year when many of us were suddenly cut off from in-person communication, our rag-tag assortment of researchers and hackers from around the globe somehow assembled on a Discord server and found ourselves trying to build the next big thing because wouldn't it be fun if we actually did it?
 There is a real excitement about advances in AI research, particularly with large-scale models, and a real drive to take ideas and put them to work quickly.
 The speed at which an idea can go from inspiration from the latest arXiv paper drop to full-scale experiment runs is astounding (there is literally a {{<discord/channel "#speedrun">}} channel).
 And while we do work on very important topics, a big part of EleutherAI is its more informal approach to research.
 For me, it's been a platform for more casual discussion, a replacement for the water cooler conversations where I can bounce off my silliest ideas and takes, poke fun at the field and ourselves, but very occasionally go "this, but unironically."
 {{</blockquote>}}
 {{<blockquote author="Shivanshu Purohit (ML Engineer)">}}
 I first heard about EleutherAI in August, during a paper discussion in Yannic Kilcher’s discord server.
-Someone mentioned a group of people trying to replicate GPT-3, and being one of the salty people who hadn’t yet gotten the access to the OpenAI API, I was curious as to how it was even possible that a rag-tag discord server could even dared to have such an ambitious goal.
+Someone mentioned a group of people trying to replicate GPT-3, and being one of the salty people who hadn’t yet gotten the access to the OpenAI API, I was curious as to how it was even possible that a rag-tag discord server could even dare to have such an ambitious goal.
 Eventually I started observing from afar and began appreciating the knowledge base the entire server represented and thought ‘damn, this might actually be possible’.
 I also started focusing on AI safety for the first time in my life courtesy of our general focus on alignment, realizing the dangers a superhuman intelligence poses and how real it actually is as of today.
 It's been quite a ride for me: I found my first stable employment in no small part thanks to the friends I made at Eleuther, working on a project that will most certainly have a global impact and most importantly, vastly increasing my understanding of deep learning.
 {{</blockquote>}}
 {{<blockquote author="Charles Foster (R&D Scientist)">}}
 Even as a lurker in the early days, I immediately got the sense of *Oh, this is gonna be big with Eleuther* (then LibreAI).
 There’s something about a collaboration between folks from across the world, most of whom have never met or who go by pseudonyms, doing AI research against all odds, that really stokes a feeling of frenetic excitement.
 Also, EleutherAI happens to host some of the smartest and strangest characters I know, who I have the pleasure of hanging out with in the {{<discord/channel "#research">}} channel and working on projects with.
 They say iron sharpens iron, and I think that applies: there’s a virtuous cycle here that somehow leads to high-caliber research and high-caliber memes alike.
 I’m truly excited to see where the next year takes all of us.
 {{</blockquote>}}
-{{<blockquote author="Eric Hallahan ()">}}
+{{<blockquote author="Eric Hallahan (Webmaster)">}}
 I like to feel that my involvement was an accident---a lurker who got involved because they were the right man in the wrong place.
 What started slightly over five months ago as "it cannot hurt to stick around" snowballed into assisting the early development of GPT-NeoX, writing papers and maintaining a website.
-It has been ammong the most valuble experiences I have ever had, and I have had a tremendous amount of fun along the way.
+It has been among the most valuble experiences I have ever had, and I have had a tremendous amount of fun along the way.
 {{</blockquote>}}
-{{<blockquote author="Leo Gao (EleutherAI Cofounder)">}}
-I often like to joke about how Eleuther is an outlier in that it has the most publications of any discord server---we’re “just” a bunch of volunteers working on stuff for fun, and yet we’ve gotten such a huge amount of stuff done in the past year.
-Eleuther is about more than just research, though.
-It’s also one of the most vibrant online communities that I’ve ever had the pleasure of being a part of, with constant lively discussions about scaling, alignment, and other ML topics (and memes, of course) with the most interesting cast of interlocutors.
-I can’t overstate how proud I am of what we’ve created so far *ex nihilo*.
-Our first year has been an incredible journey, but we’re only just getting started---here's to many more.
-{{</blockquote>}}
 {{<blockquote author="Stella Biderman (Mathematician and AI Researcher)">}}
 I am a hacker in the original sense of the word: one who enjoys the intellectual challenge of creatively overcoming limitations of software systems to achieve novel and clever outcomes.
 When a friend introduced me to EleutherAI last summer, I was in a depressive funk.
 My friend hoped that the people and ideas of EAI would strike my interest and whimsy, and he couldn’t have been more correct.

 EleutherAI is a special place.
 The passion, ambition, and bemusing arrogance of its members roused me back to life.
 It is a place where people don’t pause to ask “who am I to try to do this.”
 It is a place that follows the true spirit of the old French boast: <i lang="fr"><q>Mme, si c’est possible, c’est fait; si c’est impossible, cela se fera.</q></i> <q>If it's possible, madam, it's done; if it's impossible, it shall be done!</q>
 {{</blockquote>}}

-We’re not sure we know even today what EleutherAI really is, maybe we’ll figure it out this year.

-So what exactly makes EleutherAI special?
+{{<blockquote author="Leo Gao (EleutherAI Cofounder)">}}
+I often like to joke about how Eleuther is an outlier in that it has the most publications of any discord server---we’re “just” a bunch of volunteers working on stuff for fun, and yet we’ve gotten such a huge amount of stuff done in the past year.
+Eleuther is about more than just research, though.
+It’s also one of the most vibrant online communities that I’ve ever had the pleasure of being a part of, with constant lively discussions about scaling, alignment, and other ML topics (and memes, of course) with the most interesting cast of interlocutors.
+I can’t overstate how proud I am of what we’ve created so far *ex nihilo*.
+Our first year has been an incredible journey, but we’re only just getting started---here's to many more.
+{{</blockquote>}}

 Maybe it is the realization that Schmidhuber has been right all along.